ttnguyen0101/IT-Concepts-for-Programmers/README.md

 - CISSP: Certified Information Systems Security Professional (CISSP) certification validate the expertise of candidates and let them become an (ISC)² member.
 This certification is for for experienced security practitioners, managers and executives interested in proving their knowledge across a wide array of security practices and principles.

 I'm interested in the Programming & Development Associate Degree program from Tri-C. It is an Associate of Applied Business degree that prepares me to develop competencies in designing, implementing, integrating and maintaining software systems (including mainframes, websites, etc.) using a variety of languages and technologies.
 I'm also interested in obtaining a Data Analytics Certificate beside my associate degree.
+#### Industry Associations and Student Organizations
+The ACM-W (Association for Computing Machinery-Women) is an organization that supports, celebrates, and advocates for Women in Computing.
+Its mission is to support, celebrate, and advocate internationally for the  full engagement of women in all aspects of the computing field, providing a wide range of programs and services to members and working in the larger community to advance the contributions of technical women.
+As a member of the ACM, students would have access to tools and resources that help advance their knowledge about the industry and latest technology, access to a network of nearly 100,000 highly dedicated students and professional peers for networking, and unique volunteering opportunities to gain hands-on experience and knowledge of the marketplace.

 ### Computer Architecture
 #### CPU